Tech-Tweakers/polaris-chatbot/README.md

 #
 # To use GPU, you must to compile libs with GPU Aceleration to use it.
-# Checkout go-llama.cpp repo to more details.
+# Checkout go-llama.cpp repo for more details.
 #

 GPU_THREADS="0"